intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 }
 ```

 After define our sequence item, we want to explicitly define the type that are going to the Sequencer.
+Notice that `Sequencer<MySeqItem>` actually takes in `MySeqItem`.

 ```dart
 class MySequencer extends Sequencer<MySeqItem> {